(just some examples)

 Protoplanetary disks are weakly ionized environments where the non-ideal MHD effects play an important role in the gas dynamics.
 As such, the magnetorotational instability (MRI) cannot operate everywhere and generate a fully turbulent disk.
 Instead, a so-called dead zone naturally occurs, where the turbulence level is low and dominated by non-MRI stresses (e.g. hydrodynamic instabilities).
 The most promising location of a dead zone is its outer edge.
 Previous studies have shown that the dead zone outer edge can efficiently trap dust particles, hence being a possible explanation for the origin of the observed disk sub-structures.
 In order to properly assess the dead zone mechanism as a potential candidate, gas/dust evolution and non-ideal MHD calculations must be coupled.
 The first step towards this goal is to obtain an appropriate parameter encoding the disk turbulence level called the turbulent parameter alpha.

-In Delage et al. (to be submitted), we build a 1+1D magnetically-driven disk accretion model where the turbulent alpha-parameter is self-consistently determined from detailed considerations of the MRI and non-ideal MHD effects (Ohmic resistivity and Ambipolar diffusion) -given stellar properties (mass and luminosity), disk mass and dust properties.
+In Delage et al. (2022), we build a 1+1D magnetically-driven disk accretion model where the turbulent alpha-parameter is self-consistently determined from detailed considerations of the MRI and non-ideal MHD effects (Ohmic resistivity and Ambipolar diffusion) -given stellar properties (mass and luminosity), disk mass and dust properties.
 The main processes we include are: (1) irradiation from the forming star; (2) dust settling; (3) ionization from stellar X-rays, galactic cosmic rays and the decay of short/long-lived radionuclides; (4) disk chemistry; (5) turbulence driven by the MRI accretion and hydrodynamics instabilities.
 Particularly, we apply our framework to investigate the outer structure of steady-state viscously accreting protoplanetary disks, and determine what are the key parameters at play by conducting an exhaustive parameter study.

 Transition Disks with high acrretion rates and large cavities

 To understand the observed properties of transition disks, we study the gas and dust evolution models of protoplanetary disks, combining dust growth models with different physical processes, including: dead zones, snowlines, mutual drag between gas and dust, and photoevaporation.
 Currently, we focus on explaining the large gap sizes and high accretion rates observed in transition disks.
 The above figure shows the probability distribution of the gap sizes and accretion rate for a population synthesis model for disks dispersing through X-ray photoevaporation, with and without considering the effects of a dead zone.
 We demostrate that in this scenraio is possible to have a large number of transition disks with large gaps and high accretion rates as observed.
-Results are in Gárate et al. (to be submitted).
+Results are in Gárate et al. (2021).